blacksenator/fbcallrouter/README.md

 If you already use an older version please refer to the [update section](#update) and be aware that the **structure of the configuration file differ** (see [`config.example.php`](/config.example.php)).

-### Brand new (v2.9)

-Unknown outgoing phone numbers are now also subjected to a reverse search via [Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/) and, if necessary, recorded in the corresponding phone book.

-### Recently added (v2.8)

-At the request of a user, an **e-mail notification** has been added.
-If an unknown number has led to an entry in one of the phone books, you can get logging information as an email.
-Could the number be researched on the web (see next paragraph) - as a spammer or by reverse search - even with the info where it was found as a **deep link**: so you can dive into detailed information to that phone number direct from the e-mail.

 ## Preconditions

 * the program only works in the German telephone network!